irmb/virtualfluids/docs/pages/Build-and-Run.md

 ```

 ## Using VisualStudio
 In VisualStudio right click the App you want to run and select "Set as StartUp Project".
-Additionally to pass a configuration file you have to right click the app again and select "Properties".
+When you want to pass a configuration file, you have to right click the app again and select "Properties".
 Then add the path to the configuration file in the "Command Arguments" field.
 For instance:
 ```
    ./apps/gpu/DrivenCavity/drivencavity_1level.cfg
 ```